maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 There are multiple possible resolutions to this problem.
 One is to only consider causal invariant rules, i.e., the rules with a property such that the result of the evolution does not depend on the event order.
-This is, however, quite limiting as we will be ignoring the majority of the rules.
+This is, however, quite limiting, as we will be ignoring the majority of the rules.
 Also, the idea of having multiple possible evolution paths is, in itself, interesting to investigate.

 Another approach is to consider the so-called multiway systems, which evaluate all possible ways to resolve such